aquasecurity/starboard/docs/design/design_trivy_file_system_scanner.md

           image: example.registry.com/nginx:1.16
 ```

-To scan the `nginx` container of the `nginx` Deployment, Starboard will create the following scan Job in the
+To scan the `nginx` container of the `nginx` Deployment, Trivy-Operator will create the following scan Job in the
-`starboard-system` namespace and observe it until it's Completed or Failed.
+`trivy-system` namespace and observe it until it's Completed or Failed.

 ```yaml
 ---